Cayetano rejected Lopez due to her ‘unwillingness’ to follow processes

 On Wednesday, the Commission on Appointments (CA) rejected Lopez’s appointment as environment secretary.

-Cayetano, a CA member, noted that majority of the xommission voted to reject Lopez’s appointment and yet the latter singled him out.
+Cayetano, a CA member, noted that majority of the commission voted to reject Lopez’s appointment and yet the latter singled him out.

 “Since the 2007 campaign my stand on responsible mining and the strictest,highest standards for industries that affect the environment has been consistent,” he said.